Echoes of the Reich

 Until it didn’t.

-Brandt leaned closer to the cathode-ray display as the sweeping trace fractured.
+Brandt leaned closer to the cathode-ray display.
+The sweeping trace fractured.
 Not bloomed.
 Not smeared.
 Fractured—cleanly, decisively—into a thin vertical spike that persisted when it should have collapsed back into the noise.

 He adjusted the gain.
 The spike sharpened.